Battle Dress Uniform: U.S. Coast Guard

 The U.S. Coast Guard has introduced the new Operational Dress Uniform (ODU) uniform in 2004 to replace the winter and summer "Undress Duty" uniform.
 Resembling the BDU, the ODU retains the basic design of the old-style BDU uniforms, but with the lower pockets on the blouse being eliminated.
 The sleeves can be worn "folded up" in a manner similar to the old U.S. Army and U.S. Air Force BDUs and the trousers "bloused" into the boots (unless boating shoes are worn, as is common for the U.S. Coast Guard Auxiliary, which patrols for the Coast Guard aboard privately owned watercraft), with the ODU black belt and blackened buckle being worn with the metal tip two to four inches from the buckle.
 The ODU is also issued in a single blue color as opposed to any camouflage pattern.
 The BDU and DCU were formally retired by the USCG in 2012.

 The dark blue Coast Guard unit baseball-style cap is worn with this uniform.
 The ODU also has all of its allowable insignia sewn on, eliminating the chance of puncture wounds created by the pins if the individual suffers a blow to the chest while wearing a PFD or body armor.
 The ODU is not intended to be worn by Coast Guard units that engage in combat operations or are deployed overseas.
 These units continued to wear older woodland BDU and DCU uniforms before adopting the Navy Work Uniform for USCG units overseas or part of other DoD operations.

+State Defense Forces

+All State Defense Forces have since retired the woodland BDU uniform in favor of the Army Combat Uniform in either OCP or UCP for garrison and field wear with the Vermont State Guard being the last state to wear the uniform until 2024.
+Despite the uniform's retirement from daily use, it is still utilized in smaller effects as OPFOR wear for participating state soldiers.

+Other users

+Russia - MVD Internal Troops wore a near copy called Les (forest) and a full copy called NATO.